aeroroboticscomp/ARC_tutorials/docs/source/algo.rst

 A set of instructions can be broken down into 3 different components.
 All instructions are formed by a combination of these three.
 The different types of instructions:

 * Command: This is pretty self explanatory as it forms is what really executes the instructions.
-This is one of the simplest form of a command
+This is one of the simplest form of an algorithm as it essentially tells the computer specifically what action to take.
 * Conditional: A conditional allows commands to occur only if certain conditions are fulfilled.
+Most often called if/else statements, a computer will run a command defined in the if portion of the code if the condition is satisfied; otherwise, it will run the else statements.
+There also exists if/elseif/else where you can define multiple conditions to check for when the computer is deciding what to do.
+If there are many different conditions you want to check, a "switch" statement may be more useful.
 * Loops: This construct allows command(s) to be carried out multiple times in a row.
 The number of times is dependent on how the loop is set up.
 There are two types of loops: for loops and while loops.
 In for loops, you specify how many times the command should be repeated.
 While loops allow you to combine both a conditional and a loop: the command(s) will continue to be executed until a certain condition is met or a condition is not being met.

 These three combined can form an algorithm.
 Let's look at an example: a recipe.